 The Monroeville resident, then 45, initially sought treatment for the lump at the UPMC East Emergency Department (ED) in January 2019.
 Imaging showed a fluid-filled mass that appeared to be benign.
 Doctors recommended he see a surgeon to determine the best course of action.

 He made an appointment with Khalid Shalaby, MD, a UPMC East general surgeon and surgical oncologist.
 Fearing it might be lymphoma, Dr. Shalaby ordered a biopsy.
 The results were inconclusive, but abnormal cells were detected.
-So, he referred James to Rajesh Sehgal, MD, chief of hematology and medical oncology at UPMC Hillman Cancer Center in Monroeville and at UPMC East.
+So, he referred James to UPMC Hillman Cancer Center.

 After what seemed like “an endless battery of tests,” a PET scan detected cancer cells in his arm.
 “It lit up like a Christmas tree,” says James.